-Since comparison is such a self-sabotaging exercise, the obvious question then is how to stop comparing yourself to others?
+Since comparison is such a self-sabotaging exercise, the obvious question then is how to stop doing so.
 The first step is to acknowledge that you do compare yourself.
 It may seem obvious but you cannot change a problem if you do not first acknowledge its existence.
 This is not about blaming yourself or feeling bad that you compare yourself (most people do).
-It is about recognising that you do so that you can change it.
+It is about recognising that you do, so that you can change it.

 | continued: page 3-of-3 |

 Behind your need to compare yourself is a distorted sense of self-worth based on a definition of success that you never chose in the first instance—one that was most likely given to you by society.
-The solution to comparing yourself once and for all is to know your self-worth and build a solid self-esteem that cannot be disturbed by outside factors and opinions.
+A powerful way to stop comparing yourself once and for all is to know your self-worth and build solid self-esteem that cannot be disturbed by outside factors and opinions.
 Doing so will give you the freedom to be the only person you were ever meant to be—yourself and ultimately your True Self.

-When you learn how to stop comparing yourself to others once and for all, you will also find that you become more accepting of others, you will not entertain gossip, you will become more fair in your dealings with others, you will find more time to commit to your goals and you will also find yourself adopting the maxim 'live and let live' realising that everyone has their own path to walk.
+When you learn how to stop comparing yourself to others once and for all, you will also find that you become more accepting of others, you will not entertain gossip, you will become fairer in your dealings with others, you will find more time to commit to your goals and you will also find yourself adopting the maxim "live and let live" realising that everyone has their own path to walk.
 In the words of the French politician, Marquis de Condorcet, "Enjoy your own life without comparing it with that of another."

 It is worth noting that the Physical Plane, being relative in nature, lends itself to comparison because of the illusion of duality of 'me and outside people and things' and the sense of scarcity it induces.
-When you discover the mighty I within and remember who you truly are, knowing that everything and everyone is but a projection of your consciousness.
+In contrast, your aim is to discover the mighty I within and remember who you truly are, knowing that everything and everyone is but a projection of your consciousness.